okta/okta-auth-swift/README.md

 client.logIn(username: username, password: password)
 ```

-The client has to implement  `AuthenticationClientDelegate` protocol.
-The [`AuthenticationClientDelegate`](https://github.com/okta/okta-auth-swift/blob/dev/Source/AuthenticationClient.swift) is a mechanism that allows client to provide handler for a particular auth state.
-Basically, it prevents you from needing to use something like a switch statement to check state of the  `AuthenticationResponse`.
+The client must implement the [`AuthenticationClientDelegate`](https://github.com/okta/okta-auth-swift/blob/dev/Source/AuthenticationClient.swift) protocol.
+This protocol allows the client to provide handlers for each state that the Authentication API may return.
+(This prevents you from needing a huge switch statement after each response.)

 ## Contributing